Banner Health

 • Sudden severe headache with no known cause

-• Difficulty walking, loss of balance, lack of coordination or dizziness
+• Trouble walking, loss of balance, lack of coordination or dizziness

 If you feel signs of a stroke or see them in someone else, seek help immediately.
 Getting help as soon as possible is crucial for those who are suffering from a stroke.
+Remember, a stroke is a medical emergency.
 Treatments work best if the stroke is recognized and diagnosed within three hours of the first symptoms.
 An easy way to memorize the symptoms of a stroke in yourself or someone else is by using the letters in F.A.S.T.

 Face: Is the face drooping or is it numb?
-When you smile, is it uneven or lopsided?
+Ask the person to smile.
+When they smile, is it uneven or lopsided?

 Arm Weakness: Is one arm weak or numb?
 Raise both arms – does one drift down?